shmuhammad2004/africanlp2022/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "R for Excel Users"
+title = "AfricaNLP Workshop: Strengthening African NLP"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "2020-Conf-600x600.jpg"